Discussion Papers

 Keywords: eBay, reputation mechanism, strategic feedback behavior, informational content, reciprocity, fear of retaliation

-JEL Classification: D44, L15, L86
+JEL classification: D44, L15, L86

 November 2007